Dezyno Bricks

 Understanding the Differences: Cement, Concrete, and Mortar in Construction

-Cement, concrete, and mortar are crucial materials in construction, each serving distinct purposes with unique compositions.
+Cement, concrete & mortar construction are crucial materials, each serving distinct purposes with unique compositions.
 Here’s a detailed breakdown of their differences:

 Cement